-I have had a lot of photographers reach out to me recently to ask about what monitor I recommend here in mid-2020.
+I have had a lot of photographers reach out to me recently to ask about what monitor I recommend.
 Some photographers have used my Photo Taco computer buying guides to buy a new computer and need a monitor to go with it.
 Other photographers are just wanting to upgrade their monitor for various reasons.

 When there are a lot of photographers asking the same question I write up a guide for the Photo Taco website and sometimes I do a podcast on the topic too.
 So let’s get into my advice on what a photographer should look for in a monitor.

 TLDR Top 5 Things Photographers Should Look For In A Computer Monitor

 As photographers shop for a monitor they should make sure the description CLEARLY states all of the following: